-- $\cdot \hspace{0.1in}$ Mothers Day Stall at a primary school
+- · Mother's Day Stall at a primary school

-- · Morning tea for Grandparents Day at local primary school.
+- Morning tea for Grandparents Day at local primary school.

-- · Food Trucks
+- Food Trucks

 - Coffee shop

-- · Biggest Morning Tea
+- Biggest Morning Tea

-Assessment may include a folio, practical assessment at a function and a 'Mystery Box' challenge.
+Assessment may include a folio, practical assessment at a function and a "Mystery Box" challenge.

-This unit will lead into VET Hospitality
+This unit can lead into VET Hospitality.